-Vegetarian food in Thailand is great, tastes amazing and is one of the many highlights of visiting the land of smiles.
-However Thailand’s obsession with adding fish sauce to *everything* combined with the language barrier can make it seem a bit daunting for any visiting vegetarian.
+Vegetarian food in Thailand is great!
+It tastes amazing and is one of the many highlights of visiting the land of smiles.
+However Thailand’s obsession with adding fish sauce to *everything* can make vegetarians life difficult.
+Combined with the language barrier can make it seem a bit daunting for any visiting vegetarian.
 Sure the food looks tasty and seems vegetarian, but how do you know it doesn’t have meat stock or other animal products in it?

 But in reality it’s easy to find great vegetarian food in Thailand if you learn a few simple phrases and know what to look for!

 There is no reason for a vegetarian to miss out on Thailand‘s amazing tastes and flavours and this article is designed to help you enjoy them without worry!

 Just a note for vegans – milk or cheese isn’t really used in Thai cooking.
 The only real difference when I talk about strict vegetarian (no fish, no meat) vs vegan food is eggs.

 To start with here’s some really basic Thai words to help you when order vegetarian food in Thailand.

 “mang sa wirat” (มังสวิรัติ) kind of means vegetarian in Thai, in that it means no solid pieces of meat or fish, but this doesn’t exclude meat stock, fish sauce or other animals products.

 “Kin jay” (เจ) (I eat Jay) is a form of Buddhist veganism, to simplify as well as absolutely no animal products it also means no garlic, chilli or alcohol.